ARM-software/CMSIS-DSP/ComputeGraph/examples/simple/README.md

 ```python
 scheduling.ccode("generated",conf)
 ```

 `"generated" ` is the name of the folder where the files are generated (relative to the working directory of the script).
-It is possible to customize the naming of the generated files using the `Configuration` object `conf` we created to limit the number of iterations.
+It is possible to customize the naming of the generated files using the `Configuration` object `conf` .

 We can also generated a `graphviz` file that can then be processed with the `dot` tool to generate a picture of the graph: